BMB-STAT/BMB-STAT5/chapter1.md

 The fourth column is the Mean Squares which is calculated by taking the Sum of Squares divided by degree of freedom for both parts.
 This is a variance estimate.

-Then the F-statistic is obtained by dividing the mean squares of between by the mean of squares of the groups within.
+Then the F-statistic is obtained by dividing the mean squares of between the groups by the mean of squares of the groups within.
 If this value is large then the chances are high that the variation between the group come from a statistically relevant effect, thus that the Null hypothesis can be rejected.
 Finally R also displays the p-value for us, so that we can just use it to make our decision.

 **From the p-value obtained, what can you conclude?**